wouterpeere/GHEtool/docs/sources/gui.md

 To create a hint the Hint class has to be imported from [.\GHEtool\gui\gui_classes.py](https://github.com/wouterpeere/GHEtool/blob/main/GHEtool/gui/gui_classes.py).
 Then a default widget parent has to be set.
-This can be just copied from the previous hints or set to ´default_parent´.
+This can be just copied from the previous hints or set to `default_parent`.
 As second option the hint can be set.
 In the example below `This is a hint to something important.`.
 The next option is the category which should contain the option.
 In this case `category_example`.
 The last option is a boolean to set if the hint is a warning or not.
 In this case it is (`True`).
 So the hint will be display in a yellow and not white text